-Blair L. Schiff is an associate in the Washington office of Pepper Hamilton LLP, where he is a member of the firm’s Affordable Housing and Community Development Practice Group and concentrates in the areas of real estate, housing and policy development.
+Blair L. Schiff is a partner in the Washington office of Pepper Hamilton LLP, where he is a member of the firm’s Affordable Housing and Community Development Practice Group and concentrates in the areas of real estate, housing and policy development.
 His clients include multifamily lenders, residential and commercial developers, nonprofit organizations and public entities.
 He specializes in programs administered by the U.S. Department of Housing and Urban Development and low-income housing tax credits.

 Mr. Schiff’s practice involves closings throughout the United States for lenders providing financing for multifamily housing projects, as well as skilled nursing facilities, pursuant to FHA Insurance programs, including the programs under Sections 232, 223(a)(7), 223(f), 221(d)(4) and 241(a) of the National Housing Act.
 Mr. Schiff specializes in the Section 232 LEAN program, coordinating complex portfolio transactions involving account receivable financing and master lease structures.

 Mr. Schiff counsels clients in transactions that have a variety of assistance and funding sources, including tax-exempt bond issues, LIHTC investment, federal nonprofit grants, Section 8 contracts, the RAD program, and insurance by both state and federal housing agencies.